yosefsha/dataloop/README.md

 ---
 When you finish the assignment please push it to a different repository and send me the link via email\
-If you have any questions about the assignment you can send them to shachar.h@dataloop.ai\
+If you have any questions about the assignment you can send them to info@dataloop.ai or reut@dataloop.ai\
 Good luck!